-Jack Lawrence is Chairman and CEO of Lawrence & Company, a venture capital, merchant banking and money management firm.
-Prior to that, he was Deputy Chairman of Nesbitt Burns Inc. and Chief Executive Officer of Burns Fry Limited and its predecessor companies for more than 20 years.
+Jack Lawrence was Chairman and CEO of Lawrence & Company, a venture capital, merchant banking and money management firm.
+Prior to that, he was Deputy Chairman of Nesbitt Burns Inc. and Chief Executive Officer of Burns Fry Limited and its predecessor companies, for more than 20 years.

-This expansion program reflects Ivey's continuing strategy to build upon its leadership position as one of the world's elite business schools.
-The School has recently been recognized as the premier provider of business education in a series of International surveys.
+The expansion program reflected Ivey's strategy to build upon its leadership position as one of the world's elite business schools.